Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Bears have been underdogs by 5.5 points or more once this year and covered the spread.

-- Baylor's games this season have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).
+- Baylor's games this season have hit the over on six of nine set point totals (66.7%).

-- Baylor is 6-2 against the spread and 7-1 overall in games when it records more than 24.2 points.
+- Baylor is 6-2 against the spread and 7-1 overall in games when it scores more than 24.2 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.